pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 The `title` parameter is included when using the toolbar button, but it's not required for display.
 There is no default.

-The `class` parameter allows you to add additonal classes to the iframe element.
+The `class` parameter allows you to add additional classes to the iframe element.
 There is no default, but the class `pardotform` is now automatically added, regardless of any additional classes.

 The `width` parameter will set the width of the iframe in pixels or percentage.
 For example, "500", "500px", and "80%" are all valid.
 The default is 100%.